uumoss-bb/fictional-octo-dollop/README.md

 ## `src view`

-The Config command will allow you to adjust your pomordoro timer.
+The View command allows you to view the saved records of your past pomodoro's.

 ```
 USAGE